CachyOS/linux-cachyos/README.md

 > This script will auto-detect you architecture, if your CPU have x86-64-v3 support, it will automatically use the repos which are optimized with this flag > and some other flags.
 > Also all provided Kernels, Browsers, ... are optimized and compiled.

-## :arrow_backward: How to Backup the config and use the native Arch Packages
+## ◀️ How to Backup the config and use the native Arch Packages

 - Remove or Backup the config located at /etc/pacman.conf
 - then run `sudo mv /etc/pacman.conf.bak /etc/pacman.conf`